 Cash

-Although in France we’re used to paying for the smallest purchase by credit card, when we’re in a foreign country, payment by card is not always accepted, or even non-existent.
-As the Euro is used in 19 European Union countries, it is not accepted in other countries.
-That’s why it’s essential to have cash on hand in a foreign country.
+In France, we’re used to paying for every purchase by credit card, but when we’re in a foreign country, payment by card is not always accepted, or even non-existent.
+Similarly, since the Euro is used in 19 countries of the European Union, it is not accepted in other countries.
+This is why having cash on hand in a foreign country is essential.

 Two ways to get cash: